 Our society and economy are heavily reliant on computer technology and the internet.
 So, there will still be a need for IT services to ensure these systems are running smoothly.
 It is a smart bet to start an IT services company that can operate remotely and serve a wide range of businesses.

 An ecommerce business is able to sell products and services online and covers a wide range of niches.
 Whether you sell shoes, kid’s toys, workout equipment, or cosmetics, you can have a 100% remote business with low overhead.
 Also, you can also pivot to offer different products that are in high demand.

 People still want to look good, even during a recession, and most of us don’t have the skills to cut our own hair.
 Assuming there’s no pandemic-induced stay-at-home order in place.
 Typically, hair salons are still expected to thrive during a recession.
 Though it may make sense to cater to more affluent clientele.

 People are still very reliant on their phones and internet, especially when it comes to work.
 We’d expect for related services to still be in demand so people can stay connected and business can continue running smoothly.

 Education & E-Learning

 With COVID-19, we’ve seen that colleges and schools have remained in session but have opted to go the virtual route.
-People will still have a need for higher ed and e-learning., This business type may be a safe bet during a recession.
+People will still have a need for higher ed and e-learning.
+This business type may be a safe bet during a recession.
 Even with schools re-opening, we see a number of schools sticking to virtual learning where they can.